Purpose

 FORMATclause specifies properties related to the file reading format, supporting CSV, PARQUET, and ORC file formats.When TYPE = 'CSV', the following fields are included:

-LINE_DELIMITER: specifies the line delimiter for CSV files, defaulting toLINE_DELIMITER='\n'.FIELD_DELIMITER: optional, specifies the column delimiter for CSV files, defaulting toFIELD_DELIMITER='\t'.PARSE_HEADER: optional, specifies whether the first line of the CSV file is the column name for each column.
-By default,FALSEindicates that the first line of the CSV file is not specified as the column name for each column.ESCAPE: specifies the escape character for CSV files, which can only be one byte, defaulting toESCAPE ='\'.FIELD_OPTIONALLY_ENCLOSED_BY: optional, specifies the symbol used to enclose field values in CSV files, defaulting to an empty string.
-Using this option indicates that only certain types of fields (such as CHAR, VARCHAR, TEXT, and JSON) are enclosed.ENCODING: specifies the character set encoding format of the file.
+LINE_DELIMITER: specifies the line delimiter for CSV files, defaulting toLINE_DELIMITER='\n'.FIELD_DELIMITER: optional, specifies the column delimiter for CSV files, defaulting toFIELD_DELIMITER='\t'.PARSE_HEADER: optional, specifies whether the first row of the CSV file is the column names.
+By default,FALSEindicates that the first row is not specified as the column names.ESCAPE: specifies the escape character for CSV files, which must be one byte, defaulting toESCAPE ='\'.FIELD_OPTIONALLY_ENCLOSED_BY: optional, specifies the symbol for enclosing field values in CSV files, defaulting to an empty string.
+This option applies only to specific field types (e.g., CHAR, VARCHAR, TEXT, JSON).ENCODING: specifies the character set encoding format of the file.
 If not specified, the default value isUTF8MB4.NULL_IF: specifies the string to be treated asNULL.
-The default value is empty.SKIP_HEADER: skips the file header and specifies the number of lines to skip.SKIP_BLANK_LINES: specifies whether to skip blank lines.
+The default value is empty.SKIP_HEADER: skips the file header and specifies the number of rows to skip.SKIP_BLANK_LINES: specifies whether to skip blank lines.
 By default,FALSEindicates that blank lines are not skipped.TRIM_SPACE: specifies whether to remove leading and trailing spaces from fields in the file.
-By default,FALSEindicates that leading and trailing spaces in fields are not removed.EMPTY_FIELD_AS_NULL: specifies whether to treat empty strings asNULL.
+By default,FALSEindicates that leading and trailing spaces are not removed.EMPTY_FIELD_AS_NULL: specifies whether to treat empty strings asNULL.
 By default,FALSEindicates that empty strings are not treated asNULL.

 When TYPE = 'PARQUET/ORC', there are no additional fields.